-- 10.1 Conflict of Interest: In order to promote governmental integrity and to guard against even the appearance of impropriety, all County employees engaged in any vendor-related activity shall comply with the following standards of ethical conduct: - 10.1.1 County employees shall discharge their duties impartially so as to assure fair access to governmental procurement by responsible vendors and service providers and to foster public confidence in the integrity of the County procurement system. - 10.1.2 County employees shall not solicit, demand, accept or agree to accept a gratuity or an offer of employment in connection with any decision, approval, disapproval, recommendation, or preparation of any part of a program requirement, specification, standard or contract. - 10.1.3 The following groups shall not participate in or attempt to use their official position to influence any purchasing decisions in which they or persons related to them have a financial interest:
+- 11.1 Conflict of Interest: In order to promote governmental integrity and to guard against even the appearance of impropriety, all County employees engaged in any vendor-related activity shall comply with the following standards of ethical conduct: - 11.1.1 County employees shall discharge their duties impartially so as to assure fair access to governmental procurement by responsible vendors and service providers and to foster public confidence in the integrity of the County procurement system. - 11.1.2 County employees shall not solicit, demand, accept or agree to accept a gratuity or an offer of employment in connection with any decision, approval, disapproval, recommendation, or preparation of any part of a program requirement, specification, standard or contract. - 11.1.3 The following groups shall not participate in or attempt to use their official position to influence any purchasing decisions in which they or persons related to them have a financial interest: - 11.1.3.1 The employee, officer, or agent - 11.1.3.2 Any member of his/her immediate family - 11.1.3.3 His or her partner, or - 11.1.3.4 An organization that employs, or is about to employ, any of the above. - 11.1.4 In cases where there may be a benefit, either direct or indirect, there is a responsibility to report in writing such benefit to the County.
+If anyone fails to report such benefit, he or she may be subject to disciplinary proceedings deemed appropriate by the County, as may be permitted by law. - 11.2 Gratuities, Kickbacks, and Contingent Fees: No member of the groups listed in item (11.1.3) above shall solicit, demand or accept from any person, contractor, potential contractor, or potential subcontractors, any gifts that have an aggregate value of more than \$100 in the preceding 12-month period.
+Exception: Food accepted as a guest of a vendor.
+Anyone failing to adhere to the above may be subject to disciplinary proceedings deemed appropriate by the County, as may be permitted by law. - 11.3 Confidential Information: No member of the groups listed in item (11.1.3) above shall use confidential information for his or her actual or anticipated personal gain, or the actual or anticipated personal gain of any other person related to them by blood, marriage, or by common commercial or financial interest.
+Anyone failing to adhere to the above may be subject to any disciplinary proceeding deemed appropriate by the County, including possible dismissal, as may be permitted by law.

-- 10.1.3.1 The employee, officer, or agent - 10.1.3.2 Any member of his/her immediate family - 10.1.3.3 His or her partner, or - 10.1.3.4 An organization that employs, or is about to employ, any of the above. - 10.1.4 In cases where there may be a benefit, either direct or indirect, there is a responsibility to report in writing such benefit to the County.
-If anyone fails to report such benefit, he or she may be subject to disciplinary proceedings deemed appropriate by the County, as may be permitted by law. - 10.2 Gratuities, Kickbacks, and Contingent Fees: No member of the groups listed in item (2.1.3) above shall solicit, demand or accept from any person, contractor, potential contractor, or potential subcontractors, anything of a monetary value, including gifts, gratuities, favors, etc. Anyone failing to adhere to the above may be subject to disciplinary proceedings deemed appropriate by the County, as may be permitted by law. - 10.3 Confidential Information: No member of the groups listed in item (2.1.3) above shall use confidential information for his or her actual or anticipated personal gain, or the actual or anticipated personal gain of any other person related to them by blood, marriage, or by common commercial or financial interest.
-Anyone failing to adhere to the above may be subject to any disciplinary proceeding deemed appropriate by the County, including possible dismissal, as may be permitted by law. - 10.4 Organizational Conflict of Interest: Each entity that enters into a contract with the County is required, prior to entering into such contract, to inform the County of any real or apparent organizational conflict of interest.
-Such organizational conflicts of interest exist when the nature of the work to be performed under a contract may, without some restriction on future activities, result in an unfair competitive advantage to the contractor, or may impact the contractor's objectivity in performing the contract work.
+- 11.4 Organizational Conflict of Interest: Each entity that enters into a contract with the County is required, prior to entering into such contract, to inform the County of any real or apparent organizational conflict of interest.
+Such organizational conflicts of interest exist when the nature of the work to be performed under a contract may, without some restriction on future activities, result in an unfair competitive advantage to the contractor, or may impact the contractor's objectivity in performing the contract work. - 11.5 In the case of any illegal acts or irregularities utilizing federal agency funds the Purchasing Department will immediately notify the federal funding agency in writing with a full detailed explanation.

-11.0 CREDIT APPLICATIONS:
+12.0 CREDIT APPLICATIONS: